-For best sound quality at the station you are calling, hold the microphone on the front of the radio at least 2 in.
-(51 mm) from your mouth and slightly off to one (1) side.
+For best sound quality at the station you are calling, hold the microphone on the front of the radio at least 51 mm (2 in.) from your mouth and slightly off to one (1) side.
 Speak in a normal tone of voice.